Mofe-Bankole/nightfall/README.md

-# Nightfall 🌙
+# Night.fall

 A private, offline-first wallet for Zcash that keeps your data local and your transactions shielded.

 ## What's Nightfall?

-Nightfall is a secure wallet that stores everything on your device - no cloud, no tracking.
+Nightfall is a secure wallet that stores everything on your device - no cloud, no tracking .
 It supports both unified and transparent addresses, automatically shielding your funds when you make payments.
-Plus, you can swap on NEAR right from the wallet.
+As an added feature, you can swap on NEAR right from the wallet.

 Multiple users?
 No problem.
 Everyone can have their own wallet on the same device without seeing each other's stuff.

-> **Heads up:** Nightfall is currently on testnet only.
+> **NOTE:** As at time of writing Nightfall is currently on testnet only.

 ## Getting Started